Economic fallout mounts, along with competition for masks

-NEW YORK (AP) — The economic damage from the coronavirus crisis piled up as an unprecedented 6.6 million Americans filed for unemployment benefits, and the competition for masks and other protective gear intensified amid growing evidence that people who are infected but have no symptoms can spread the virus.
+NEW YORK (AP) — The economic damage from the coronavirus crisis piled up as an unprecedented 6.6 million Americans filed for unemployment benefits in a single week, and the competition for masks and other protective gear intensified amid growing evidence that people who are infected but have no symptoms can spread the virus.

 The staggering new unemployment claims, announced Thursday, double those of last week’s previous record high and bring to 10 million the number of people who have lost their jobs in the U.S. in just two weeks because of the outbreak.

-They also almost certainly signal the onset of a severe global recession.
+They almost certainly signal the onset of a severe global recession.

-With large portions of America under lockdown to try to contain the scourge, job losses could reach as high as 20 million and the unemployment rate could spike to as high as 15% by the end of the month, many economists have said.
+With large portions of America under lockdown to try to contain the scourge, job losses for the world’s biggest economy could reach as high as 20 million and the unemployment rate could spike to as high as 15% by the end of the month, many economists have said.

+Meanwhile, there were sobering preparations for a rise in U.S. deaths.
+The Federal Emergency Management Agency has asked the Pentagon for 100,000 body bags because of the possibility funeral homes will be overwhelmed, the military said.

 The mounting economic fallout came amid a worldwide race to protect people against unwitting coronavirus carriers.